REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Mower_V6.7/Readme.txt

 Features of 6.7
 ---------------
+- DO NOT use the tip safety code.
+It is not working!
 - PLEASE UPDATE YOUR WIFI APP BY FOLLOWING THE WIFI INSTRUCTIONS ON THE WEBSITE11
 - CHANGES ARE IN THE SEGMENTED SWITCH AT THE BOTTOM OF THE APP SCREEN https://repalmakershop.com/pages/3d-printed-lawn-mower-wifi-app